 export default SignupButton;

-In above code, You will get success/error response after calling registration api.
+In the above code, You will get a success/error response after calling the registration api.

 Wrap up

-The most common authentication use case for a React application was covered in this tutorial: quick login and logout.
+The most common authentication use case for a React application gets covered in this tutorial: quick login and logout.
 However, LoginRadius is an expandable and versatile platform that can help you accomplish much more.
 In this guide, We have used the LoginRadius API Framework.
-If you want to incorporate our hosted page to your application, you can do so by following this documentation.
+If you want to incorporate our hosted page into your application, follow this documentation.

 Let me know what you think of this tutorial in the comments below.
 Thanks for reading :)